-The LM3200 has a thermal overload protection function that operates to protect the device from short-term misuse and overload conditions.
+The LM3204 has a thermal overload protection function to protect the device from short-term misuse and overload conditions.
 When the junction temperature exceeds around 150°C, the device inhibits operation.
 Both the PFET and the NFET are turned off in PWM mode, and the Bypass PFET is turned off in Bypass mode.
 When the temperature drops below 130°C, normal operation resumes.
-Prolonged operation in thermal overload conditions may damage the device and is considered bad practice.
+Prolonged operation in thermal overload conditions may damage the device.